14jdelap/14jdelap/README.md

 💻 I'm a full-stack software engineer with several years of JavaScript and Ruby experience (I've also dabbled with Go and Python)

-📈 I co-created Horus, a full-stack observability system for distributed microservices
+📈 I co-created Horus ([tryhorus.com](https://www.tryhorus.com)), a full-stack observability system for distributed microservices

 🇬🇧 I'm based in London, but have previously lived in Berlin 🇩🇪, Cambridge 🇺🇸, Lima 🇵🇪, and Madrid 🇪🇸